yisraelg3/phase-3-rack-intro/README.md

-# Inspecting The Web With Rack
+# Introduction to Rack

-##  Objectives
+##  Learning Goals

-1. Explain the mechanics of Rack
+- Explain the mechanics of Rack
-2. Create a basic web app
+- Create a basic web app
-3. Set up an HTTP web server using a `config.ru` file and the `rackup` command
+- Set up an HTTP web server using a `config.ru` file and the `rackup` command

 ## Why Rack?